JorisDebien/EngineeringManagementResources/README.md

 # Engineering Management Resources
 A repository with resources on the challenges you might encounter as an engineering manager.
 I try to highlight multiple sides of the same topic since, as a manager, you'll more likely than not answer questions by saying "It depends".
 Inspired by curated collections like How They Test.

+Concepts I have yet to find good resources on [can be found here](TODO.md).
 <br>

 # Table of contents